sjsafranek/blogengine/content/characters/eli-blackwell.md

 Eli is a well dressed forest gnome with peppered grey and black hair.

-Enjoys tea
+Enjoys tea.

 Mannerisms polite by shy and nervous

-Desires to help people less fortunate
+Desires to help people less fortunate.

 Often seen with his "friends" Leonard, Leopold, Riddle and Raddle